Where is Cedar located?

 Where do most Cedar campers come from?

-Cedar campers come from all over the United States, including sizable groups from New York City, Westchester, North Jersey, Philadelphia, and Boston.
-We have smaller groups from Baltimore, Washington DC, Florida, Long Island, Chicago, Cleveland, Denver and a few others from Texas, New Hampshire, Vermont, California, and London.
+Cedar campers come from all over the United States, including sizable groups from New York City, Westchester, North Jersey, Philadelphia, Boston, and California.
+We have smaller groups from Baltimore, Washington DC, Florida, Long Island, Chicago, Cleveland, Denver and a few others from Texas, New Hampshire, Vermont, and London.
+We also have campers coming from Singapore and Spain!

 How do the children get to camp?